-Next, you’ll get a run-through of the clutch, accelerator and brake, how to utilize the handbrake and indication, and how to alter gear.
-You will not be expected to be an expert in gear-changing immediately either, so don’t be too hard on yourself if that takes a bit to determine.
+Next, you’ll get a review of the clutch, accelerator and brake, how to use the handbrake and indication, and how to alter gear.
+You won’t be expected to be a professional in gear-changing straight away either, so do not be too hard on yourself if that takes a bit to determine.

-If you require to go through the controls again before you triggered– ask!
-You’ll want to make sure you’ve got a great grasp prior to you’re driving along at 20 mph and it seems like 120.
-If you do get into a muddle, your trainer will talk you through whatever as you go and will be all set to step in.
+If you need to go through the controls again before you set off– ask!
+You’ll want to make certain you’ve got a good grasp prior to you’re driving along at 20 miles per hour and it feels like 120.
+If you do get into a muddle, your trainer will talk you through everything as you go and will be prepared to step in.

-2 hours is finest for your very first lesson, so you have a chance to learn your controls and get some driving in too.
+2 hours is best for your first lesson, so you have a chance to learn your controls and get some driving in too.
 By the time you’re standing back at your front door you’ll be questioning where the time vanished to.

-5- Heading out onto the road in your very first driving lesson.
+5- Heading out onto the roadway in your very first driving lesson.

-So, time to drive.
-Before you start the engine, your trainer will describe a couple of key treatments:
+Time to drive.
+Prior to you begin the engine, your instructor will explain a couple of key treatments:

 Here’s what you’ll likely find out about in your first lesson:

-- Moving off: preparing to utilize your gears.
+- Moving off: preparing yourself to use your gears.

-- Clutch control including discovering the biting point.
+- Clutch control consisting of finding the biting point.

 - Inspecting your mirrors and blind spot.

 - Changing gear.

 - Stopping the automobile, covering the brake and the clutch.